Fronleichnam: What you should know about Germany’s regional public holiday

 Archive photos shows the inside of a Catholic Church during a Fronleichnam Mass in Crostwitz, Saxony.
 The holiday is also celebrated in 26 communities in the eastern State, including in this Sorbian community.
 Photo: DPA

-In Fritzlar in northern Hesse, the celebrations start on Wednesday night with the so-called Katzenkoppschießen.
+In Fritzlar in northern Hesse, the celebrations usually start on Wednesday night with the so-called Katzenkoppschießen.
 During this ceremony, the eight bells of the town cathedral are rung and a canon is fired, a ritual that is repeated three times.

 In Cologne, there is usually a procession involving over 100 ships, while in Bamberg 18 men carry a huge cross through the town.